keerthik/keerthik.github.io/content/essays/1403_antifun/index.md

 - - -

-Also check out {{ site.ds }}, the board game mentioned in the article.
+Also check out [Dicestorm](dicestormgame.com), the board game mentioned in the article.